jahanalem/LiliShop-frontend-angular/README.md

 ## Serverside:
 https://github.com/jahanalem/LiliShop-backend-dotnet

-Stack Technologies: .NET 6, C#, Postgresql, Redis, and Entity Framework as an ORM
+tech stack: .NET 6, C#, Postgresql, Redis, and Entity Framework as an ORM

 Redis is utilized to keep the customer's shopping cart in server memory.
 This is a memory-based data repository.
 Its primary function in the world is typically for caching.
 It operates on a key-value pair data structure and is extremely quick and persistent in memory.